 Retrieve the chilled pastry from the refrigerator and arrange it on top of the apples.
 Tuck the pastry in around the edges of the pan.
 Bake in the preheated oven until the dough is golden brown and crispy, about 20 to 25 minutes.
 Remove from the oven and let it cool for 10 to 15 minutes.
 Put a serving platter, upside down, on top of the pastry and CAREFULLY flip the platter and the pan over.
 Let the tarte fall gently out of the pan.

-Slice the tarte into individual pieces and garnish
+Slice the tarte into individual pieces and garnish with a dollop

 of sweetened mascarpone.